krunksense/injector/README.md

 ## Passing inspections (competitive)

-- Windows:
-Clear your `%TEMP%` folder.
+- Clear your `TEMP` folder.
+- Rename the injector executable to something random.

+(Windows only)
+- Clear file rename/delete logs using cmd (admin) `fsutil usn deletejournal /D C:`.
+Replace `C:` with the name of your drive if needed.
-If really schizo, delete `%APPDATA%\vn0a7945g7q894`
+- If really schizo, delete `%APPDATA%\vn0a7945g7q894`.